KeyboardInterrupt/awesome-creatures/README.md

 - [Grandroids (an ongoing project by Steve Grand)](https://creatures.wiki/Grandroids)

 ## Archived on Archive.org

+This section contains sites that are gone but, more or less, preserverd by archive.org.

 - [A Inc. Creatures (Archived 2011)](https://web.archive.org/web/20110826184341/http://www.freewebs.com/cherkgarcreatures/forums.htm)
 - [A World Of Our Own (Archived 2009)](https://web.archive.org/web/20091026232009/http://www.geocities.com/SiliconValley/Bit/9990/main.html)